PickNikRobotics/moveit_studio_example_behaviors/README.md

 This repo is also compatible with the the sample [MoveIt Studio Workspace](https://github.com/PickNikRobotics/moveit_studio_ws) used during the automated install.
 See the [MoveIt Studio Documentation](https://docs.picknik.ai) for more information.

-For information on using this package to create a custom Behavior see the [Create a Custom Behavior](https://docs.picknik.ai/en/stable/tutorials/create_behavior/create_behavior.html) tutorial.
+For information on using this package to create a custom Behavior, see the [Create a Custom Behavior](https://docs.picknik.ai/en/stable/tutorials/create_behavior/create_behavior.html) tutorial.